-- a) 315 dwellings with 35% affordable housing; - b) Provision of 2.7 hectares of green infrastructure, to include the retention of land in the floodplain as informal amenity open space; - Measures to protect and enhance trees, hedgerows and other environmental features which contribute to the character and biodiversity, maintaining a wildlife network within the site and linking to the surrounding countryside; - d) Provision of access route up to and adjoining the existing development to the east of the site and the allocation to the south west (Policy CU14); - e) Provision of at least two points of vehicular access to the site; - f) Provision of cycle and pedestrian links within the development and linking to the wider transport network; - g) Provision of a community building; - h) Implementation of a Travel Plan and other measures to minimise carbon footprint and air quality impacts; and - i) The necessary sustainable urban drainage features, and linking pipe work is integrated and phased appropriately in step with development. - 3.121 Knowle Lane is a greenfield site located on the west of Cullompton and directly to the west of a development at Knowle Lane known as Kingfisher Reach.
+- a) 296315 dwellings with 35% affordable housing; - b) Provision of 2.7 hectares of green infrastructure, to include the retention of land in the floodplain as informal amenity open space; - Measures to protect and enhance trees, hedgerows and other environmental features which contribute to the character and biodiversity, maintaining a wildlife network within the site and linking to the surrounding countryside; - d) Provision of access route up to and adjoining the existing development to the east of the site and the allocation to the south west (Policy CU14); - e) Provision of at least two points of vehicular access to the site; - f) Provision of cycle and pedestrian links within the development and linking to the wider transport network; - g) Provision of a community building; - h) Implementation of a Travel Plan and other measures to minimise carbon footprint and air quality impacts; and - i) The necessary sustainable urban drainage features, and linking pipe work is integrated and phased appropriately in step with development; and - j) Provision of M5 access improvements before more than 266 dwellings are occupied.

+- 3.121 Knowle Lane is a greenfield site located on the west of Cullompton and directly to the west of a development at Knowle Lane known as Kingfisher Reach.
 The site lies between the southern side of Tiverton Road and Ponsford Lane and the northern side of Knowle Lane.
 A water course (Crow Green Stream) runs west to east through the central part of the site.
 The land rises northwards and southwards from the watercourse.
-The existing boundary is made up of trees and hedges.

-- 3.122 Planning permission has been granted for 285 dwellings on a large part of the site, with 35% affordable housing.
+The existing boundary is made up of trees and hedges. - 3.122 Planning permission has been granted for 285266 dwellings on a large part of the site, with 35% affordable housing.
+Its delivery is not dependent upon further M5 access improvements.
 Any revised scheme will be subject to the same affordable housing criteria as previously applied.
-The remaining part of the site has been confirmed as available and is also likely to come forward in the plan period, a total site commitment of 315 dwellings.
+The remaining part of the site has been confirmed as available and is also likely to come forward in the plan period, a total site commitment of 315296 dwellings.
 The consented site is considered the primary access route for the remaining part of the site and the adjoining allocation at Ware Park and Footlands (Policy CU14).
 Any planning applications will need to ensure suitable vehicular access arrangements are provided up to and adjoining the boundary with the adjacent sites in order to avoid the creation of any ransom strips. - 3.123 The protection and enhancement of existing green infrastructure should be carried out where possible.
 This will entail the protection of existing watercourses, hedgerows and trees and the retention of the area of floodplain as an area of informal amenity open space.